-On this page, you can find the new educational concepts that the IIS is affiliated with.
+On this page, you can find the new educational concepts that the IIS is working on.
 The IIS offers an open atmosphere with an ambitious thinking and working climate where implementation and development are intertwined.
 The IIS works in close collaboration with the faculties of the UvA.
 It is important that within the development of interdisciplinary education projects, there is room for experimentation and knowledge sharing.

 There are many issues at a global scale that have local implications, and vice versa.
 Think, for example, of overfishing, the spread of infectious diseases and inequality through digitalisation.
 How can local interventions give direction to global solutions?
-During the Local Global Think Tank, UvA students together with students from three or four partner universities around the world address global issues taking into account both local and international context(s).
+In the course Building Bridges for Local-Global Challenges, UvA students together with students from three or four partner universities around the world address global issues taking into account both local and international context(s).

 This project aims to strengthen the following skills of students: intercultural communication and collaboration, shaping transitions, and developing project and co-creation skills at the international level.
 In international project groups, students work together online and offline to connect diverse perspectives.
 The challenge is to learn to look at the issue at an overarching level while learning from the various concrete local interventions.

 Thinking about, dealing with and shaping societal transitions requires vision, leadership and the ability to guide and direct change processes.
 It requires you to connect perspectives and build bridges, to have the courage to experiment and to be able to adjust quickly if things need to change.
 It requires certain skills in the area of cooperation and reflection, and you must dare to go 'against the flow' if necessary.
 Design-oriented process approaches (such as design thinking or reflective interactive design) stimulate these skills.

 This project focuses on the development of a Shaping Transitions Learning trajectory, in which these skills are central.
 This generic learning trajectory will consist of several modules (including learning objectives, activities and assessment) covering the main themes of shaping transitions.